lsst-sqre/documenteer/docs/index.rst

 Documenteer
 ###########

-**Sphinx extensions, configurations, and tooling for LSST Data Management documentation projects.**
+**Sphinx extensions, configurations, and tooling for Rubin Observatory documentation projects.**

 Documenteer is developed on GitHub at https://github.com/lsst-sqre/documenteer.